Skip To Content

 Your Responsibilities

-• Asking questions or letting us know when you do not understand the treatment course or plan of care.
+• Asking questions or acknowledging when you do not understand the treatment course or plan of care.

-• Following instructions, policies, rules and regulations in place to support quality care.
+• Following instructions, policies, rules, and regulations in place to support quality care for patients and a safe environment for all individuals in the hospital.

-• Supporting mutual consideration and respect by maintaining civil language and conduct in interactions with staff.
+• Supporting mutual consideration and respect by maintaining civil language and conduct in interactions with staff and licensed independent practitioners.

 • Meeting financial commitments.